isaqb-org/glossary/manuscript/3-terms-M-Z.md

 ### Runtime View

-Shows the cooperation or collaboration of building blocks (resp. their instances) at runtime in concrete scenarios.
+Shows the cooperation or collaboration of building blocks (respectively their instances) at runtime in concrete scenarios.
-Should refer to elements of the ->Building Block View.
+Should refer to elements of the [Building Block View](#term-building-block-view).
 Could for example (but doesn't need to) be expressed in UML sequence or activity diagrams.